Banfi Brunello Ambassador Club

 Trekking and Mountain Bike in Val d’Orcia

-For those who prefer a more extensive exploration on a bike, our resort in Val d'Orcia organizes tours by Mountain Bike (brand Bianchi) or electric bike with departure from the resort itself.
+For those who prefer a more extensive exploration on a bike, our resort in Val d'Orcia organizes tours by Mountain biking (brand Bianchi) or electric bike with departure from the resort itself.
 The tour winds through enchanting places for over 30 km30 km, rich in wildlife and landscape interest, which have made the Val d'Orcia a UNESCO heritage.

 Helicopter flight over the Val d'Orcia